Berkeley RISC: The RISC concept

-Both RISC and MIPS were developed from the realization that the vast majority of programs did not use the vast majority of a processor's instructions.
+Both RISC and MIPS were developed from the realization that the vast majority of programs used only a small minority of a processor's available instruction set.
 In a famous 1978 paper, Andrew S. Tanenbaum demonstrated that a complex 10,000 line high-level program could be represented using a simplified instruction set architecture using an 8-bit fixed-length opcode.
 This was roughly the same conclusion reached at IBM, whose studies of their own code running on mainframes like the IBM 360 used only a small subset of all the instructions available.
-Both of these studies suggested that one could produce a much simpler CPU that would still run the vast majority of real-world code.
-Another tidbit, not fully explored at the time, was Tanenbaum's note that 81.4 percent of the constants were either 0, 1, or 2.
+Both of these studies suggested that one could produce a much simpler CPU that would still run most real-world code.
+Another finding, not fully explored at the time, was Tanenbaum's note that 81% of the constants were either 0, 1, or 2.

 These realizations were taking place as the microprocessor market was moving from 8 to 16-bit with 32-bit designs about to appear.
-These processors were designed on the premise of trying to replicate some of the more well-respected ISAs from the mainframe and minicomputer world.
+Those designs were premised on the goal of replicating some of the more well-respected existing ISAs from the mainframe and minicomputer world.
 For instance, the National Semiconductor NS32000 started out as an effort to produce a single-chip implementation of the VAX-11, which had a rich instruction set with a wide variety of addressing modes.
 The Motorola 68000 was similar in general layout.
 To provide this rich set of instructions, CPUs used microcode to decode the user-visible instruction into a series of internal operations.
 This microcode represented perhaps 1/4 to 1/3 of the transistors of the overall design.

 If, as these other papers suggested, the majority of these opcodes would never be used in practice, then this significant resource was being wasted.
 If one were to simply build the same processor with the unused instructions removed it would be smaller and thus less expensive, while if one instead used those transistors to improve performance instead of decoding instructions that would not be used, a faster processor was possible.
 The RISC concept was to take advantage of both of these, producing a CPU that was the same level of complexity as the 68000, but much faster.

 To do this, RISC concentrated on adding many more registers, small bits of memory holding temporary values that can be accessed very rapidly.
 This contrasts with normal main memory, which might take several cycles to access.
 By providing more registers, and making sure the compilers actually used them, programs should run much faster.
 Additionally, the speed of the processor would be more closely defined by its clock speed, because less of its time would be spent waiting for memory accesses.
-Transistor for transistor, a RISC design would outperform a conventional CPU, hopefully by a lot.
+Transistor for transistor, a RISC design would outperform a conventional CPU.